Developing a strategy for airway managemenT

 Techniques for airway management can be broadly considered according to a variation of the basic management choices presented in the American Society of Anesthesiologists Practice Guidelines for Management of the Difficult Airway.
 This requires decisions to be made regarding three major domains of airway management:

-- Upper airway lifelines versus 'neck airway': the optimisation prompts of the Vortex tool provide further options for how to best achieve success with whichever of the upper airway lifelines is chosen as the primary technique, as well as for contingency plans if the primary plan does not provide entry to the Green Zone.
+- Upper airway lifelines versus 'front-of-neck airway': the optimisation prompts of the Vortex tool provide further options for how to best achieve success with whichever of the upper airway lifelines is chosen as the primary technique, as well as for contingency plans if the primary plan does not provide entry to the Green Zone.

 - Preservation of spontaneous ventilation versus apnoea: note that maintenance of spontaneous ventilation is not synonymous with "inhalational induction" but may include techniques such as induction with a carefully titrated propofol infusion to maintain spontaneous respiration.
 Although historically it has been considered intravenous anaesthesia should be avoided when trying to maintain spontaneous ventilation, this reasoning originated in an era in which the predominant volatile anaesthetic for inhalational induction was halothane (with which it was difficult to cause apnoea) and the predominant intravenous anaesthetic was thiopentone (which was associated with delayed waking if apnoea were inadvertently caused).
 Conversely the current agents have very different profiles: it is easy to cause apnoea during inhalational induction with sevoflurane (in fact it can be challenging to avoid apnoea) and resumption of spontaneous ventilation with propofol, if inadvertent apnoea occurs, is typically rapid (providing other pharmacological agents or patient pathology suppressing respiratory drive).